oliviervalentin/moodle-mod_stickynotes/README.md

 When creating or editing a note, users can place it where he wants : they can choose column, and/or they can put it before or after another note.
-Changing place can be done througu the editing form, or directly using drag and drop.
+To change order for a note and/or put it in another column, you can use update interface, but you can also move notes using drag and drop.
+Click on a note and move it with your mouse to its new place.
+Drag and drop also works on smartphones or tablets.

 It gives possibility to "like" notes just by cliking a little heart icon.